wp-staging/wp-staging/readme.txt

 * <strong>[Premium]: </strong>Define user roles that get access to the clone site only.
 For instance, clients or external developers.
 * <strong>[Premium]: </strong>Migration and cloning of WordPress multisites
 * <strong>[Premium]: </strong>Scheduled Backups running in the background
-* <strong>[Premium]: </strong>Backup of WordPress multisites (Released soon)
+* <strong>[Premium]: </strong>Backup of WordPress multisites
+* <strong>[Premium]: </strong>Backup to Google Drive (Will be released soon)

 > Note: Some features are Premium.
 You need WP STAGING | PRO to use those features.
 [Read More about WP STAGING | PRO](https://wp-staging.com)!

 = Additional Features WP STAGING | PRO Edition  =

-* Backup entire website, even with millions of database rows faster and less resource intensive than with other plugins
+* Backup an entire website, even with millions of database rows faster and less resource-intensive than with other plugins
 * Migrate and transfer WordPress to another host or domain
 * Cloning and migration of WordPress multisite
 * Define a separate database and a custom directory for cloning
 * Clone your website into a subdomain
-* Specify certain user roles for accessing the staging site
+* Specify user roles for accessing the staging site
 * Copy all modifications from the staging site to the production website

 <strong>Change your workflow of updating themes and plugins:</strong>